 Even though they’re part of everyday life, stairs can be hazardous—especially for people with limited mobility.
 Thankfully, stair-assist chairs provide a safe way to move up and down stairs, reduce caregiver stress, and provide independence.
 For those who live in multi-story homes, stair-assist chairs can be indispensable.

-If you’re considering getting a stair-assist chair for yourself or a loved one, it’s important to take your time considering features, costs, and manufacturers—which is why we’ve outlined the best stair-assist chairs and what you should keep in mind while shopping for one.
+If you’re considering getting a chair lift for yourself or a loved one, it’s important to take your time considering features, costs, and manufacturers—which is why we’ve outlined the best stair-assist chairs and what you should keep in mind while shopping for one.

 What to Consider When Purchasing a Stair-Assist Chair